rachmathidayatdev/laravel_received_queue_redis/README.md

 6. Copy file in app/Mail/TestingMail.php
 7. Copy file in resources/views/welcome.blade.php

+Note:
-the program will automatically run every 5 minutes, if redis have data to be sent via email.
+1. the program will automatically run every 5 minutes, if redis have data to be sent via email.
+2. the program will receive data from the laravel_sender_queue_redis (https://github.com/rachmathidayatdev/laravel_sender_queue_redis)